gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 oldest child into her arms and made soothing noises.

 "I suppose," Erileine said.
-It didn't seem right, practicing verbs when someone she had known all her life had just died, but what else could she do?
+It didn't seem right, practicing verbs after what had just happened, but what else could she do?

 She trudged up Slip Street to the Captain's House, watching sidelong to see if anyone's face changed when they caught sight of her.
 "It